Mahbub-web-hero-1997/best-products/README.md

     - In the home section.
 There are two things.
 1) Banner section 2) simple review

 - Review
-    - There is 6 reviews in review section.
+    - There are 6 reviews in review section.
 - Dashboard
     - There are two chart.
 - Blogs